armel/ICKeyer_Firmware/README.md

 Last, you will need to copy these files at the root of the micro SD Card.
 That's all.

 > You are able to put multiple .ini settings files for all your transceivers.
 I have got 3 of them for my IC-705 in BT mode, my IC-705 in USB mode and my IC-7300 in USB mode.
+I put them in this repository.

 # Usage

 At startup, you'll see the Ini Loader.
 Select the `.ini` file you would like to load and... enjoy.

+# Disclaimers

+Because of the systematic plundering of my open source projects by a minority of unscrupulous people, taking advantage of my work to make money, I decided to not open the source code of this application.

+I was insulted, threatened and blacklisted by these same people (resellers, youtubers, etc.).
+And even if I know that the majority is behind me, that's enough.

+I believe that a small part of the HamRadio community and some resellers are not yet mature enough to understand Open Source.

+This being the case, I will make this firmware available for all, but...

+This firmware is copyright (c) 2022 Armel FAUVEAU and covered by the Berne Convention.

+THIS FIRMWARE IS NOT ALLOWED TO BE SOLD, IN ANY WAY.

+THIS FIRMWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THIS FIRMWARE OR THE USE OR OTHER DEALINGS IN THIS FIRMWARE.

 # Credits